 TMark: My own preferred option was given in a set of Hints for Tournament Organisers, many years ago: The tie-break order should be Nigiri, SODOS, SOS.

-- the EGF Tournament System Rules contain some discussion of tie breaking systems but these are not accepted valid by the EGF executive.
+- the EGF Tournament System Rules contain some discussion of tie breaking systems but these are not accepted as valid by the EGF executive.

 - the AGA on How to Run a Tournament